cad-polito-it/dnn-benchmarks/README.md

 ## Getting Started
 The idea of this project is to share neural networks to conduct reliability studies.
 The goal is to make it easier and more accessible for different research groups to compare their results.

 Within the repository, you will find the code and weights for some PyTorch models for image classification (so far), pre-trained on the CIFAR10, CIFAR100, and GTSRB datasets.
-Additionally, using [nobuco](https://github.com/AlexanderLutsenko/nobuco), we have converted the PyTorch models to their Keras counterparts, which share the same architecture, weights, and similar accuracy.
-A public backup fork of the converter is available also here [nobuco-fork](https://github.com/D4De/nobuco).
+Additionally, we have converted the PyTorch models to their Keras counterparts, which share the same architecture, weights, and similar accuracy.
+You can find the scripts for converting in the following repository [dnn-benchmarks-converter](https://github.com/D4De/dnn-benchmarks-converter).
+Such scripts are based on [nobuco](https://github.com/AlexanderLutsenko/nobuco); a public backup fork of the converter is available also here [nobuco-fork](https://github.com/D4De/nobuco).

-For each model, a fault list has been generated, and a fault injection campaign has been conducted to evaluate the reliability and comparability between the PyTorch and Keras versions.
+For each model, a fault list has been generated, and a fault injection campaign has been conducted to evaluate the reliability and comparability between the PyTorch and Keras versions. [dnn-benchmarks-converter](https://github.com/D4De/dnn-benchmarks-converter) repository also contains the scripts for converting the fault lists from PyTorch to Keras.
 For further details, you can refer to the paper \cite{} submitted to TCAD.
 All fault lists are included in the repository, along with some of the results from the injection campaigns.

 ## Installation